 Compound nouns are the easiest to deal with: most of them can be looked up in a good dictionary.
 Keep in mind, though, that many compound nouns start out spaced or hyphenated before eventually becoming solid, with dictionaries often lagging behind current usage.

 The most difficult compound terms to deal with are the compound adjectives.
 For one thing, most of them will not be found in any dictionary.
 For another, whether they are hyphenated or not depends on their position within a sentence.
 Whether to hyphenate or not is often a matter of style.
 Some basic guidance is offered below.
-For more detailed guidance, the current (16th) edition of The Chicago Manual of Style includes a useful table of rules for all manner of compounds.

 Two or more words that collectively act as an adjective should be hyphenated when they appear immediately before the noun they modify.
 This helps prevent misreading.